Queatz/vessel/README.md

   }
 }
 ```
 Let's walk through this one.
 Brackets hold data.
 Braces hold logic.
+Brackets are dynamic.
+Braces are static.
 Simple.
 In our case here, we define a function called `name` that simply returns the name.

 You might be wondering exactly what this function does.
 It's a simple getter.
 Every block in Vessel is a list of expressions.
 The very last expression evaluated in a block is equal to the result of that block.